Dev-LDRC/TO_DO_LIST_-_REACT/README.md

     npm start
     ```

-    ### OBS: The server by default will run on port 3000 of localhost, if you have something running on port 3000 CREATE A FILE `.env` IN THE PROJECT ROOT AND WRITE:
+    ### ⚠ The server by default will run on port 3000 of localhost, if you have something running on port 3000 CREATE A FILE `.env` IN THE PROJECT ROOT AND WRITE:

     ```JS
     port=<PORT_OF_YOUR_CHOICE>